fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Unlike al-Razi, Avicenna explicitly disputed the theory of the transmutation of substances commonly believed by alchemists:

-> Those of the chemical craft know well that no change can be effected in the different species of substances, though they can produce the appearance of such change.
+Those of the chemical craft know well that no change can be effected in the different species of substances, though they can produce the appearance of such change.

-Four works on alchemy attributed to Avicenna were translated into Latin as:
+Four works on alchemy attributed to Avicenna were translated into Latin.

-* Liber Aboali Abincine de Anima in arte Alchemiae
-* Declaratio Lapis physici Avicennae filio sui Aboali
-* Avicennae de congelatione et conglutinatione lapidum
-* Avicennae ad Hasan Regem epistola de Re recta

 Liber Aboali Abincine de Anima in arte Alchemiae was the most influential, having influenced later medieval chemists and alchemists such as Vincent of Beauvais.

 ### Legacy

 #### Classical Islamic civilization

-Robert Wisnovsky, a scholar of Avicenna attached to McGill University, says that "Avicenna was the central figure in the long history of the rational sciences in Islam, particularly in the fields of metaphysics, logic and medicine" but that his works didn't only have an influence in these "secular" fields of knowledge alone, as "these works, or portions of them, were read, taught, copied, commented upon, quoted, paraphrased and cited by thousands of post-Avicennian scholars—not only philosophers, logicians, physicians and specialists in the mathematical or exact sciences, but also by those who specialized in the disciplines of ʿilm al-kalām (rational theology, but understood to include natural philosophy, epistemology and philosophy of mind) and usūl al-fiqh (jurisprudence, but understood to include philosophy of law, dialectic, and philosophy of language)."
+Robert Wisnovsky, a scholar of Avicenna, says that "Avicenna was the central figure in the long history of the rational sciences in Islam, particularly in the fields of metaphysics, logic and medicine" but that his works didn't only have an influence in these "secular" fields of knowledge alone, as "these works, or portions of them, were read, taught, copied, commented upon, quoted, paraphrased and cited by thousands of post-Avicennian scholars—not only philosophers, logicians, physicians and specialists in the mathematical or exact sciences, but also by those who specialized in the disciplines of ʿilm al-kalām (rational theology, but understood to include natural philosophy, epistemology and philosophy of mind) and usūl al-fiqh (jurisprudence, but understood to include philosophy of law, dialectic, and philosophy of language)."

 #### Middle Ages and Renaissance

-Inside view of the Avicenna Mausoleum, designed by Hooshang Seyhoun in 1945–1950 As early as the 14th century when Dante Alighieri depicted him in Limbo alongside the virtuous non-Christian thinkers in his Divine Comedy such as Virgil, Averroes, Homer, Horace, Ovid, Lucan, Socrates, Plato and Saladin.
+As early as the 14th century when Dante Alighieri depicted him in Limbo alongside the virtuous non-Christian thinkers in his Divine Comedy such as Virgil, Averroes, Homer, Horace, Ovid, Lucan, Socrates, Plato and Saladin.
 Avicenna has been recognized by both East and West as one of the great figures in intellectual history.
-Johannes Kepler cites Avicenna's opinion when discussing the causes of planetary motions in Chapter 2 of Astronomia Nova
+Johannes Kepler cites Avicenna's opinion when discussing the causes of planetary motions in Chapter 2 of Astronomia Nova.

 George Sarton, the author of The History of Science, described Avicenna as "one of the greatest thinkers and medical scholars in history" and called him "the most famous scientist of Islam and one of the most famous of all races, places, and times".
 He was one of the Islamic world's leading writers in the field of medicine.